manorrock/azure-examples/webapp/docker-glassfish/README.md

-# Deploy a custom WildFly to Azure App Service (using a Docker image)
+# Deploy a custom Glassfish to Azure App Service (using a Docker image)

 ## Prerequisites